Migration from Old MTX

 The option --dry

-allows you to perform a dry run, database won’t be changed.
+allows you to perform a dry run, without changing the database content.

 , you can specify a directory that is used by the script to store the existing, migrated extension projects.